 It has also been theorised that the unpopular reception of the 3.0 and its lack of integration into mainstream technology may be due in part from the newly introduced plug shape, only compatible with new 3.0 plugs.
 This will be rectified with 3.1 USBs, which utilize the 2.0’s plug shape, making it compatible with all computers already built with USB 2.0 plugs.

-Only time will tell whether or not 3.0 USB Technology will make it into the mainstream enough to be utilized with Custom Flash Drives whilst remaining cost-effective, especially considering that its dramatic increase in speed and capabilities are only currently required for select products.
+Only time will tell whether or not 3.0 USB Technology will make it into the mainstream enough to be utilized with a Custom USB drive whilst remaining cost-effective, especially considering that its dramatic increase in speed and capabilities are only currently required for select products.
 However, it may be that this changes as time goes on.
 There may come a time when 3.0 USB Technology will be required for the ever-increasing sizes of files and computer capacities.
 However for the moment, 2.0 USB technologies remain current, 13 years after its release, and 13 years of utilization and development.